 With CyberGhost, you don’t need to worry about understanding any complicated technical terms in order to stay anonymous online; the service has you covered.
-Of course, if you want a little more control over your server connection, you can pick from one of CyberGhost’s 3,600+ nodes strewn over 59 countries worldwide.
+Of course, if you want a little more control over your server connection, you can pick from one of CyberGhost’s 6,300+ servers across 89 countries.
 Whether you want to use the software at home, work, or on-the-go, CyberGhost is available on all major operating systems, including macOS, Windows, iPhone and Android.

 In addition to its usability, CyberGhost has one of the most secure services in the industry.
 For starters, the powerful 256-bit AES encryption keeps your data safe at all times.
 Encryption protocols include OpenVPN’s UDP and TCP, as well as L2TP/IPSec, all of which will ensure that your connection is private, fast, and flexible at the same time.
 Moreover, CyberGhost employs one of the most complete logging policies in the industry.
 It ensures that no logs are stored on anything, not even your email address.
 So, even if your ISP or the government try to get their hands on your data logs, they won’t be able to find any.
 Finally, CyberGhost offers additional security features for ultimate online anonymity on desktop, including a connection guard, a kill switch, an ad blocker, and an online tracking blocker.